Apple orchard at Mercier Orchards in Blue Ridge, Georgia. Photo by @mercierorchards

 Enjoy a visit with your family to the Red Apple Barn near Ellijay in the North Georgia mountains on weekends starting Labor Day weekend 2021.
-Admission is $9 and includes a tractor ride to the orchard, an apple from the orchard, a cup of apple cider, an apple cider doughnut, two flowers, water, rock and pumpkin painting, games, picnic areas and playground for the kids.
+Admission is $9.50 and includes a tractor ride to the orchard, an apple from the orchard, a cup of apple cider, an apple cider doughnut, two flowers, water, rock and pumpkin painting, games, picnic areas and playground for the kids.
 In the farm store, you have to try the apple pies, fritters, bread, caramel and candied apples, jams and jellies, honey and apple cider.
 U-pick apples are limited this year due to an early frost, but the pumpkin patch opens in October.